vintasoftware/playbook/culture_and_practices.md

 - To keep a welcoming, safe, and healthy workplace so we all exchange experiences.
 - To fight for mutual respect among everyone in the company regardless of gender, political position, sexual orientation, religious choice and race, so we all see one another as equals.
 - To aid anyone to approve talks and attend conferences, so we all share what we’ve come to learn.
-- To encourage open source contributions, so both we all and those we don't know grow together.
+- To encourage open source contributions, so everyone, regardless if we know them or not, grows together.
 - To provide tooling and an environment that fosters growth and sharing.

 ## Our expectations